 where $v(\cdot)=\langle\cdot,w^*\rangle - \mu^*$ is an underlying linear model with a fixed but unknown coefficient vector $w^*\in\mathbb R^d$, the intercept $\mu^*\in\mathbb R$, and the noise $\{\xi_i\}_{i\geq 1}$, which are independently and identically distributed stochastic variations with respect to an unknown distribution $P_\xi$.

-After observing the contextual vector $x_i\in\mathbb R^d$, the decision-maker will make : \begin{enumerate} \item Let the item pass without taking any actions, and thereby without obtaining any feedback/information; \item Make a query at $b_i\in\mathbb R$, and observe the binary feedback $y_i=1$ if $u_i\geq b_i$ or $y_i=-1$ if $u_i<b_i$. \end{enumerate} Since making a query (e.g., posting a bid to participate in an auction or admitting an experimental unit into a clinical trail program) incurs much higher implicit cost as compared to passing (i.e., taking no action), the main goal of the decision-maker is to use as fewer number of queries as possible to estimate the mean valuation function $v(\cdot)$ to a certain precision.
+After observing the contextual vector $x_i\in\mathbb R^d$, the decision-maker will do either one of the following : \begin{enumerate} \item Let the item pass without taking any actions, and thereby without obtaining any feedback/information; \item Make a query at $b_i\in\mathbb R$, and observe the binary feedback $y_i=1$ if $u_i\geq b_i$ or $y_i=-1$ if $u_i<b_i$. \end{enumerate} Since making a query (e.g., admitting an experimental unit into a clinical trail program) incurs much higher implicit cost as compared to passing (i.e., taking no action), the main goal of the decision-maker is to use as few number of queries as possible to estimate the mean valuation function $v(\cdot)$ to a certain precision.
 More specifically, let $\varepsilon,\delta\in(0,1)$ be target accuracy and probability parameters.
-We use $n(\varepsilon,\delta)$ to denote the number of queries an learning algorithm takes in order to produce an estimate $\hat v(\cdot)$ that satisfies
+We use $n(\varepsilon,\delta)$ to denote the number of queries a learning algorithm takes in order to produce an estimate $\hat v(\cdot)$ that satisfies

 Clearly, the smaller $n(\varepsilon,\delta)$ is the more efficient the designed learning algorithm is.
 The main objective of this paper is to design an active learning algorithm that minimizes $n(\varepsilon,\delta)$.
 Additionally, we use $m(\varepsilon,\delta)$ to denote the number of \emph{total} samples (i.e., the number of total incoming contexts) an algorithm requires to obtain an estimate $\hat v$ satisfying Eq.~(\ref{eq:defn-pac}).
 While those incoming contexts skipped by our algorithm usually do not incur extra cost, it is desirable that $m(\varepsilon,\delta)$ is reasonable because the supply of experimental units might still be limited.
 In active learning literature, an $m(\varepsilon,\delta)$ is \emph{reasonable} if it is a polynomial function in terms of $1/\varepsilon,\log(1/\delta)$ and $d$ \citep{cohn1996neural,cohn1994improving,balcan2007margin}.